perebaj/jjhandbook/notes/RESTAPI/README.md

 }
 ```

-# Dealing with data consumption throught event driven architecture
+# Dealing with data consumption through event-driven architecture

-## What is event driven architecture?
+## What is event-driven architecture?

 Send and receive events between a producer and a consumer.

-## How I kept track of the events that were sent between the producer and the consumer?
+## How do I keep track of the events that were sent between the producer and the consumer?

-In the root of the service, I created a folder called `docs` and inside of it, I create a file called `events.md`.
-Where I have some example of the input and output, and what service are producing and consuming them.
-At this way, someone that is not familiar with the service, can understand what is happening, and for someone like me tha don't have a good memory, can remember what is happening.
+In the root of the service, I created a folder called `docs` and inside of it, a file called `events.md`.
+Where I have some examples of the input and output, and what services are producing and consuming them.
+In this way, someone who is not familiar with the service can understand what is happening, and someone like me who doesn't have a good memory can remember what is happening.

 I learn how to document, using the following pattern, don't know if it's the best, but it's better to start somewhere:

 - [Event Catalog](https://www.eventcatalog.dev/)

-**Think about this approach as the same way that we document APIs using the OpenAPI Specification, but for events.**
+**Think about this approach in the same way that we document APIs using the OpenAPI Specification but for events.**

 # Metrics

 I like the following philosophy for metrics: